 Q: Who is eligible to live in affordable housing?

-A: The answer depends on the financing program or laws which established the housing.
-Westchester County has adopted federal guidelines for affordability of housing that is made available for rent or purchase at a price affordable to households with incomes that are at or below the current Westchester County Area Median Income (AMI) limits.
+A: The answer depends on the financing program or laws that established the housing.
+Westchester County has adopted federal guidelines for the affordability of housing that is made available for rent or purchase at a price affordable to households with incomes that are at or below the current Westchester County Area Median Income (AMI) limits.
 These income limits are published by the U.S. Department of Housing and Urban Development and are adjusted for household size.
-The county’s guide on income guidelines currently in effect, provides additional information which may be of interest, including how these income limits translate into income eligible for housing costs, rent limits and utility schedules.
+The county’s guide on income guidelines currently in effect provides additional information that may be of interest, including how these income limits translate into income eligible for housing costs, rent limits, and utility schedules.

 Q: How long must the housing stay affordable?